 Make sure the kettle, tea and biscuits are packed in one place and clearly marked as this is the first thing you’ll want out on the other side.
 Once you’re in your new home, immediately take a reading and picture of the relevant utilities to be sure you start off where you should.
 Do a sweep of the house to ensure nothing has been left behind and place it in a safe and separate box for later delivery if it has.
 Put your important documents box somewhere safe and out of the way; the bathtub is usually a good spot.
 Give directions to your removal team and let them get to work, then just sit back, relax and wait until you’re needed.
 Check out this post for tips on reducing the cost of your move.

 We want to make your big move as smooth and easy as possible.
 We hope this guide is of some use and if you want to chat or begin planning your own move give our dedicated and knowledgeable Bristol Removals team a call today on 01275 810 105.
-Alternatively for smaller moves you may be interested in our Man and Van services.
+Alternatively for smaller moves you may be interested in our dedicated Man and Van or Student Removals services.